bartoszlenar/Validot/docs/DOCUMENTATION.md

 ### Translation argument

-- Translation arguments allows to include a phrase from the current translation.
+- Translation argument allows to include a phrase from the current translation.
 - It's always in this form:
   - `{_translation|key=MessageKey}`